ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 [^1]: You might see VQGAN-CLIP being written as CLIP-VQGAN, CLIP+VQGAN, or VQGAN+CLIP.
 The order doesn't matter and the dash symbol isn't an operation.
 They're all the same thing.
 [^2]: It may not be how we perceive the world around us, but it may be how we *sense* it.
 Note that our eyes are composed of [*cone cells*](https://en.wikipedia.org/wiki/Cone_cell) that respond differently to different wavelengths.
 We can treat these cones analogous to a pixel's RGB channels.
+[^3]: I labeled the pixel-based approach as continuous to complete the story.
+When normalized, you can think of pixel values as a number between 0 to 1, each representing the intensity or presence of that color.
+[^4]: I will admit that this analogy may be a stretch.
+However, I'd like to think that even if we reason in a symbolic manner, the way information travels to us is through a continuous variation of light wavelengths.
+As they say, analogies work until they don't.
+I may be stretching it a bit far in this column.